nitrogenlabs/slate/source/includes/_methods.md

 }
 ```

 Adds an event listener.
 It is called any time an action is dispatched to Flux, and some part of the state tree may potentially have changed.
-You may then call getStore() to read the current state tree inside the callback.
+You may then call getState() to read the current state tree inside the callback.

 #### Arguments
 * [`eventType`] \(*string*): Event to subscribe for store updates.